 top of page

-Pingpong can seem like a difficult game as a beginner.
-It requires coordination, ball control, fast reflexes and a host of other skills that can seem hard to hone.
-Luckily, there are plenty of tips for how to get better at pingpong — and like any other sport, with enough practice, you will be able to improve your skills.
+Ping-pong can seem like a challenging game for beginners.
+It requires coordination, ball control, fast reflexes, and a host of other skills that can seem hard to hone.
+Luckily, there are plenty of tips for improving your ping pong skills — and, like any other sport, with enough practice, you will be able to enhance your abilities.

 1. Practice

-If you're just starting out with pingpong, before you even start practicing, you might want to brush up on the rules of the game.
+If you're starting out with ping pong, before you even start practicing, you might want to brush up on the rules of the game.
 If some of the vocabulary is confusing, you can check out our handy guide to table tennis terms to familiarize yourself with the sport.

 Once you understand the game, the best way to improve for anyone — from an absolute beginner to a world champion — is to keep practicing.
 In general, your practice sessions should be used to focus on learning and developing new skills, while you can focus on winning during tournaments or other games.

 Practice is easiest when you have a partner who wants practice in similar areas as you — you can work through different skills together and help each other out.
-Not everyone knows someone interested in playing, so it can be difficult to figure out how to practice pingpong by yourself.
+Not everyone knows someone interested in playing, so it can be challenging to figure out how to practice ping-pong on your own.

 Practicing by yourself might not be as glamorous as practicing with a friend or a coach, but it can still improve your game.
 One of the best things you can practice is serving.
-You can also work on your footwork, which only requires you to have a table and space to move around.
-If you have a pingpong table that folds up, you can fold up one half of the table and play against yourself.
+You can also work on your footwork, which only requires a table and space to move around.
+If you have a ping-pong table that folds up, you can fold up one half of the table and play against yourself.

-No matter how you practice, the important thing is that you are continuously working to improve your skills.
+Regardless of how you practice, the most important thing is that you continually work to improve your skills.
 The more you practice, the better you'll get.

 2. Master Your Serves